Easy

 Barton Trail

-Barton Trail circles the Barton Farms community and passes by Herrema Fields, with its playground and covered picnic area, through residential streets, along woodland sections and by a pond.
+Barton Trail circles the Barton Farms community and passes by Herrema Fields with its playground and covered picnic area, through the residential streets, along woodland sections, and by a pond.
+Complete the loop from Herrema Fields to the Trestle Bridge, along the Trans Canada Trail, and back to Herrema Fields.

 Countryside Preserve